 If you notice the tips of your plant’s slender leaves are turning brown or potentially drooping, then something is off.
 While there are various reasons why this may happen, low humidity is one possible cause.

 Other potential causes include dry soil and poor water quality.

 While spider plants can survive temperatures outside of the ideal range, they won’t thrive.
 If you notice your plant isn’t growing, it might signify the air is too cold.

 If your plant is kept in an area where the temperature is consistently below 65ºF, it won’t grow very much.
 Increasing the temperature will lead to new growth.

 Fertilizing your spider plant can also help to provide a growth boost.

-The sudden onset of soft, mushy foliage is likely an indicator that your spider plant was exposed to cold temperatures.
-Below freezing temperatures will cause plant cells to expand and burst, leading to a mushy appearance.
+The sudden onset of soft, mushy foliage indicates that your spider plant was exposed to cold temperatures.
+Below-freezing temperatures will cause plant cells to expand and burst, creating a mushy appearance.

 Even if you move your plant to a warmer area, the leaves will not recover.
 However, if you trim back the damaged leaves, the roots may produce new growth.

 You can keep your plant happy now that you know about optimum spider plant temperature and humidity.
 Remember to keep the humidity on the higher side and keep the temperature warm.